paulgekeler/acm-lib-search/README.md

 Options:
 - `git clone https://github.com/paulleo13/acm-lib-search.git`
-- via pip: `pip install acm-lib-search`
+- via pip: `pip install acm-lib-search` (!
+WARNING: Does not work as of right now.
+Haven't gotten around to fix it yet.)

 ##### How to use